11Yashyadav/quiz-app/README.md

-Here’s an updated and more polished version of your README file for the **Quiz App** with placeholders for screenshots.
-This version adds more structure, emphasizes key features, and includes a callout for your screenshots.

----

 # Quiz App

 ## Introduction

 The **Quiz App** is an interactive web application designed to enhance your learning experience with a variety of topics.
 Whether you're preparing for exams or just testing your knowledge, this app offers a fun and engaging quiz-taking process.
 Featuring multiple-choice questions, a built-in timer, and animations, it helps you improve your learning in a more enjoyable way.
 The app remembers your progress and provides a personalized experience by saving your name and quiz results.

-You can also easily remove any names you've added at any time to maintain a clean user experience.
+## You can also easily remove any names you've added at any time to maintain a clean user experience.

----

 ## Features